jostylr/literate-programming/README.md

 literate-programming
 ====================

+## DEPRECATED

+This version of literate-programming is no longer being maintained.
+The current version is now at [litpro](https://github.com/jostylr/litpro) which is a minimalist command line client.
+It is based on [literate-programming-lib](https://github.com/jostylr/literate-programming-lib) which contains the subtstantial part of the documentation currently.

+Litpro is far more capable than this version with a full asynchronous event model running underneath it.
+In particular, it is trivial to call out to separate processes if one needs to. it also allows for much more introspection and interesting solutions.
+But the core syntax is the same, namely using `_"section name"`  to refer to a block with `section name` as well as having minor blocks using colon syntax.
+The CAPS syntax was dropped in favor of having directives and commands that can store values under a new section name with reference being the same as any other section name.

+The future plan for this repository is to make it into a litpro+batteries, mainly helpers for web development such as jade, markdown, postcss, cheerio, jshint, etc., being baked into it to make it easy to get started on web development projects.
+But it is fairly easy to add those independently.
+The main holdup is other projects and converting the examples in this version to the new version with a covnersion guide (most likely involving syntax rarely used).

+## Old

 Write your code anywhere and in any order with as much explanation as you like. literate-programming will weave it all together to produce your project.